Women's perceptions and responses towards abnormal vaginal discharge: Focus Group Discussions in a socially marginalized community

 - Department of Census and Statistics.
 The Sri Lankan Women Partner in Progress.

-- MD, PGIM.
-UOC,SLGynaecological morbidity, prevalence, correlates, perceptions and health care seeking behaviours among ever married women in reproductive age in the Rathnapura district.
+- Gynaecological morbidity, prevalence, correlates, perceptions and health care seeking behaviours among ever married women in reproductive age in the Rathnapura district.
+MD, PGIM.
+UOC,SL

 - Department of Census and Statistics.
 Census of Population and Housing 2012.